Skip to content

 DOES A PARTNERSHIP HAVE TO BE ENTERED IN THE COMMERCIAL REGISTER?

 In principle, a partnership in the Netherlands does not have to be registered in the commercial register, as no further requirements are attached to it.
 Rather, persons can simply join together to pursue a common purpose.
 The rules on the maatschap then already apply.
 In fact, a partnership does not have to be registered with the Chamber of Commerce until it is also published.
 As long as this does not happen, it can also be established by an oral agreement between the partners.
 However, it is advisable to put the partnership agreements in writing to prevent later disagreements.
 This can be done by private deed or by notarial deed.
-The agreements are drawn up jointly by the partners, in particular to agree on the extent to which the partners have influence over each other.
+The partnership agreements in the Netherlands are drawn up jointly by the partners, in particular to agree on the extent to which the partners have influence over each other.
 Our English-speaking lawyers in the Netherlands will be happy to assist you in drawing up a partnership agreement and advise you on the establishment of the maatschap in the Netherlands.

 DIFFERENCES BETWEEN PARTNERSHIP AND COOPERATION IN THE NETHERLANDS

-TERMINATION OF A PARTNERSHIP AGREEMENT
+TERMINATION OF A Dutch PARTNER contract

 The termination of a partnership agreement in the Netherlands may be subject to both legal and contractual rules.
 Please be well informed about this by a Dutch contract lawyer.
 In some cases, compensation may be payable in addition to termination, or termination may not be legally valid.
 You should be well informed about this by a Dutch contract lawyer.

-DUTCH LAWYERS SPECIALISED IN PARTNERSHIP AGREEMENTS
+DUTCH LAWYERS SPECIALISED IN collaboration AGREEMENTS